 - Get updated with the latest astronomical news and ask your own questions!

 Please note that not all activities are available during every open house!
 If you need to know whether a particular activity will be available on a particular night, please contact us.
-Also check our Public Night Program Schedule.

 The public nights take place at the UF Astronomy Teaching Observatory, located south of the Reitz Union parking lot and west of the Aerospace Engineering building, off the Museum Road (see our Teaching Observatory Page for maps).